SAFWA-DATA-DRIVEN-BIZ-PROCESS/.github/README.md

 We have a full stack integrated team that can deliver high-speed data access browser-based and native mobile applications solution.
 We always prefer a solution that integrates on a cloud infrastructure.

-We welcome you to discuss on possible business benefit with our solution.
+We welcome you to discuss on possible business benefit with our solution team.

 Bani Dom